maatthc/qmk_layers_app_companion/README.md

 # Keyboard Layers App companion

-A simple python script to display the selected layer layout on screen At the moment it only supports the default layouts of [Miryoku QMK](https://github.com/manna-harbour/miryoku_qmk)
+A simple python script to display the selected layer layout on screen.

+At the moment it only supports the default layouts of [Miryoku QMK](https://github.com/manna-harbour/miryoku_qmk)

 Demonstration video: